The Roommate Coin Story: The Night Our Newly Knit Family Found Treasure at the Dining Room Table

 The Moment of Shock

 I grabbed my laptop.
-I ran the info through Copilot.
-I ran it through Grok.
-I cross‑checked everything I could.
+We ran the info through Copilot.
+We ran it through Grok.
+We cross‑checked everything we could find.

 And every source said the same thing: